 ‘Where words fail, music speaks.’
 (Hans Christian Andersen)

-Music, like all forms of art, can bypass the rational filters of our minds and transport a message, a mood, deep into our bodies and souls.
+Music, like all forms of art, can bypass the rational filters of our minds and express or transport a message, a mood, deep into our bodies and souls.
 Many of the earliest musical influences on my own life had a profoundly existential feel, including Pink Floyd’s Time and Supertramp’s Logical Song.
 These songs have continued to carry that same resonance throughout my life, reflecting and reinforcing a deep sense of restlessness, resistance and reaching.